Propylene: Uses

-Propene is the second most important starting product in the petrochemical industry after ethylene.
+Propylene is the second most important starting product in the petrochemical industry after ethylene.
 It is the raw material for a wide variety of products.
 Polypropylene manufacturers consume nearly two thirds of global production.
 Polypropylene end uses include films, fibers, containers, packaging, and caps and closures.
-Propene is also used for the production of important chemicals such as propylene oxide, acrylonitrile, cumene, butyraldehyde, and acrylic acid.
-In the year 2013 about 85 million tonnes of propene were processed worldwide.
+Propene is also used for the production of chemicals such as propylene oxide, acrylonitrile, cumene, butyraldehyde, and acrylic acid.
+In the year 2013 about 85 million tonnes of propylene were processed worldwide.

-Propene and benzene are converted to acetone and phenol via the cumene process.
+Propylene and benzene are converted to acetone and phenol via the cumene process.

-Propene is also used to produce isopropanol (propan-2-ol), acrylonitrile, propylene oxide, and epichlorohydrin.
+Propylene is also used to produce isopropyl alcohol (propan-2-ol), acrylonitrile, propylene oxide, and epichlorohydrin.

-The industrial production of acrylic acid involves the catalytic partial oxidation of propene.
+The industrial production of acrylic acid involves the catalytic partial oxidation of propylene.
 Propylene is an intermediate in the oxidation to acrylic acid.

-In industry and workshops, propene is used as an alternative fuel to acetylene in Oxy-fuel welding and cutting, brazing and heating of metal for the purpose of bending.
+In industry and workshops, propylene is used as an alternative fuel to acetylene in Oxy-fuel welding and cutting, brazing and heating of metal for the purpose of bending.
 It has become a standard in BernzOmatic products and others in MAPP substitutes, now that true MAPP gas is no longer available.